pathik-modi/Profile/README.md

 After years of interest in tech and self-learning over the year, I decided to take a plunge into programming and have been hooked ever since.
 I am excited to bring my fresh perspectives and problem-solving skills to make a meaningful contribution to a dynamic team.

-Check out my deployed .Net + Angular web app https://datingapppathik-3e22183e1486.herokuapp.com/
+Check out my live .Net + Angular web app https://datingapppathik-3e22183e1486.herokuapp.com/

 ## How to reach me